H2020-InFuse/cdff/External/README.md

 * PCL
   - A few Boost.* libraries, see [`boost.sh`](/Tools/Docker/installers/boost.sh) for the list
-  - Eigen, FLANN, QHull, VTK
+  - Eigen, FLANN, VTK
+  - QHull is an optional dependency of `pcl_surface` and `pcl_surface` isn't currently used by the CDFF

 * OpenCV
   - FFmpeg development packages are required for video IO to work (`apt: libavcodec-dev libavformat-dev libswscale-dev`)